LukeLambert/fly-dev-tunnel/README.md

 ## 2. Connect to Fly via WireGuard

-[Install WireGuard](https://www.WireGuard.com/install/) for your OS.
-Next, run `flyctl WireGuard create` to create a WireGuard config.
+[Install WireGuard](https://www.wireguard.com/install/) for your OS.
+Next, run `flyctl wireguard create` to create a WireGuard config.
 Use the following settings:

 ```
 Region: dev